The Right to Manage

 - where the landlord served a counter-notice agreeing the claim, or did not serve a counter-notice, the date set in the Notice of Claim;

-- where a disputed claim is confirmed by the Leasehold Valuation Tribunal, three months after the final date of the LVT determination;
+- where a disputed claim is confirmed by the First-tier Tribunal (Property Chamber), three months after the final date of the Tribunal determination;

 - where a landlord disputes the claim but subsequently agrees, three months after the date of the landlord's agreement.